DFHack/dfhack/docs/Compile.rst

 Valid and useful build types include 'Release', 'Debug' and 'RelWithDebInfo'.
-'Debug' is not available on Windows.
+'Debug' is not available on Windows, use 'RelWithDebInfo' instead.

 Linux